OpenConceptConsulting/AccessibleBusinessHub/about.md

 Senior VP Strategy & Operations
 [BDO Canada](https://bdo.ca)

-Max Brault was a bilingual legislation and policy leader with almost 20 years of progressive public-sector experience.
-His work focused on employment equity, the advancement of workplace accessibility and career development for people with disabilities.
-Brault helped to guide the federal government toward new and progressive accessibility legislation, Bill C-81, the Accessible Canada Act (the Act).
+20 years of progressive policy experience has made Max Brault an Accessibility leader.
+His focus was on employment equity and the advancement of workplace accessibility.
+He also fought for improving career development for people with disabilities.
+Max also helped guide the federal government toward new and progressive accessibility legislation.
+The result was that in 2019, Bill C-81 became the Accessible Canada Act.

-In September 2019, Max began a business venture with BDO Canada as a Vice-president of Strategy and Operations with the firm.
-In this position, he will continue his endeavors, guided by the following vision: To build community by showing the world that Canadians with disabilities contribute to society―and to successful business ventures.
+Also in 2019, Max joined BDO Canada as the Vice-president of Strategy and Operations.
+But he continues to fight for Accessibility issues in the private and public sectors.
+His vision is to show the world that disabled Canadians contribute to society.
+And he also demonstrates that they contribute to successful business ventures.

 ## Dean Emerick